-Bayahibe region boast some of the best snorkeling from the main island’s coast.
-Its rocky shore is home to a vibrant underwater life, that you can for example encounter at Playa Magallanes, at a walking distance from Bayahibe village.
-Just south of Bayahibe, the huge Playa Dominicus resorts area has decent shore snorkeling.
-Some small coral patches are found at Viva Wyndham Dominicus Beach, while artificial reefs have been installed in front of several hotels beaches (especially at Be Live Collection Canoa, Catalonia Royal La Romana, Dreams Dominicus La Romana, and at the southern section of Iberostar Selection beach).
+Artificial reefs have been installed in front of several hotel beaches (especially at Be Live Collection Canoa, Catalonia Royal La Romana, Dreams Dominicus La Romana, and at the southern section of Iberostar Selection beach).
 These artificial reefs, made of concrete jars, attract a lot of fish and invertebrates, just 50 meters from the shore.

-But for the best snorkeling in Dominican Republic, book a boat tour to the islands of Saona, Catalina or Catalinita, all reachable by day tours from Punta Cana, Bávaro and Bayahibe resorts.
-These islands are fringed by vibrant coral reefs, especially in the most remote areas.
+But for the best snorkeling in the Dominican Republic, book a boat tour to the islands of Saona, Catalina, or Catalinita, all reachable by day tours from Punta Cana, Bávaro and Bayahibe resorts.
+These islands are fringed by vibrant coral reefs, especially in remote areas.

 ADD A SPOT